derrekyoung/appd-agent-management/README.md

 Usage: `./remote-agent-install.sh -a=AppServerAgent-4.2.6.0.zip -h=/opt/AppDynamics/ -e=Production`

 ## Arguments and Settings
 1. Arguments are optional.
 You will be prompted for values otherwise.
 Optionally hard code values in the script.
-Optional params:
+Optional command line arguments:
-    * -e= Deployment environment configuration name
+    * -e|--environment= Deployment environment configuration name
-    * -a= Agent archive
+    * -a|--archive= Agent archive
-    * -h= Remote AppDynamics home directory
+    * -h|--appdhome= Remote AppDynamics home directory
+	* -c|--config= (optional) Agent properties configuration file
 1. `REMOTE_APPD_HOME`: where to install the AppDynamics agents.
 Default is /opt/AppDynamics/.
-1. `ENV`: JSON file containing
+1. `ENV`: JSON file containing remote host names and credentials
 1. `DEBUG_LOGS`: set to `true` to turn on verbose logging.

-## Environment Config
+## Remote Environment Config
 You must define your remote servers and credentials in a config file.
 The file must be of the name `config-NAME_HERE.json`.

 The configuration JSON file contains a few elements.
 It must be valid JSON so use a JSON validator like, http://jsonlint.com/.

 Example:
 ```
 {
    // REQUIRED A list of remote hosts.
 Can be in the format of plain hostnames or as username@hostname,
    // where you specify an explicit username to override the default username
     "hosts": [
         "root@server5.internal.mycompany.org"